jurgen-kluft/dotnet-BuildSystem.Core/BigfileBuilder/README.md

 ## Bigfile Organization

-So during development we will have multiple loose Bigfiles and only for a final release we will merge them into one Bigfile.
+So during development we will have multiple loose Big files and only for a final release we will merge them into one Bigfile.
 Every Bigfile has an associated `index`, and each FileId that is written in the game data is composed of a Bigfile `index` and a BigfileFile `index`.